What is Column Chromatography?

 What is the principle involved in column chromatography?

-The basic principle involved in column chromatography is to adsorb solutes of the solution with the help of a stationary phase and further separating the mixture into discrete components.
+The basic principle involved in column chromatography is to adsorb solutes of the solution with the help of a stationary phase and further separate the mixture into discrete components.

 It is a precursory technique used in the purification of compounds based on their hydrophobicity or polarity.
 In this chromatography process, the molecule mixture is separated depending on its differentials partitioning between a stationary phase and a mobile phase.

 What is the main advantage of column chromatography?

 The main advantage of this chromatography technique is that the stationary phase is less expensive and can be easily disposed of as it undergoes recycling.